Achievable logoAchievable logo

 • Overall = $9 capital loss

-When the long put is exercised, the investor sells the 100 shares of PEP stock at $120.
-Because they’re selling stock, the investor establishes sales proceeds.
+When the long put is exercised, the investor sells the shares at the strike price ($120).
+Because shares are being sold, exercise establishes sales proceeds.

 An investor writes 1 CBA Jun 150 put at $12 when CBA’s market price is $145.
 CBA’s market price falls slightly to $143, and the option is assigned.
 What is the tax consequence?